emanningt/emanningt.github.io/_posts/2019-11-17-cheat_sheet_keeping_things_simple.markdown

 		t #=> 76

 		# Note that assignment returns the value assigned
-		# This means you can do multiple assignment:
+		# This means you can do multiple assignments:
 		x = t = 89 #=> 89
 		x #=> 89
 		t #=> 89

 		# Use descriptive variable names
-		variable_names = 'This ia an easier way to read variable names' variableNames = 'This just looks messie'
+		variable_names = 'This is an easier way to read variable names' variableNames = 'This just looks messie'
-		vaiables = 'Try to keep things simple, clean and please help yourself by having them makse sense'
+		vaiables = 'Try to keep things simple, clean and please help yourself by having them make sense'